shmorri/docs-casa-prod/docs/source/administration/installation.md

 # Installation
-Casa is a value-added application for the Gluu Server IAM platform, and **must be** installed on the same server or VM  as a functional Gluu Server installation.
+Casa is a value-added application for the [Gluu Server](https://gluu.org/docs/ce), and **must be** installed on the same server or VM  as a functional Gluu Server installation.

 ## Pre-requirements